Jacqueline-Esbri/Credit_Risk_Analysis/README.md

 To identify risky borrowers, more lending institutions are relying on financial technology, such as Machine Learning, to assess lending risk.
 Machine learning is believed to lead a more accurate description of borrower's credit worthiness in order to lower default rates.

 The purpose of this analysis was to apply Machine Learning to real-world challenge: credit card risk.
-The assignment required Python and Scikit-learn to predict credit risk.
-Several machine learning models were built and evaluated on how well it classified and predicted the data.
+Python, Scikit-learn and Imbalance-learn libraries were used to build and evaluate models on how well it classified and predicted the data.

 ## Results